-The Kahr S9 combines a matte stainless steel slide with a black polymer frame.
-With its undersnout picatinny rail and front and rear slide serrations, the look is half-tactical, half Bond, James Bond.
+The Kahr S9, part of Kahr Arms S-series which includes the S9 and ST9, combines a matte stainless-steel slide with a black polymer frame.
+With its undersnout Picatinny rail and front and rear slide serrations, the look is half-tactical, half Bond, James Bond.
 But with the serial number bolted onto the grip, half-assed.

-The Kahr S9 tips the scales at 17 ounces unloaded and the diminutive handgun stretches just under six inches.
+The Kahr Arms S9 tips the scales at 17 ounces unloaded and the diminutive handgun stretches out at just less than six inches.
 Taken as a whole, the Worcester wonder is about 3/4 the size and weight of a fully-loaded GLOCK 19.

-Where the Kahr excels: its slim grip.
-The handle’s square stippling pattern — front and back — is aggressive enough to keep the gun in place while firing, but not so sharp as to cause concealed carry discomfort.
+Where the Kahr pistol excels — its slim grip.
+The handle’s square stippling pattern — front and back — is aggressive enough to keep the gun in place while firing, but not so sharp as to cause concealed-carry discomfort.

-To disassemble the Kahr S9, clear the firearm, pinch the slide slightly back, push out the take down pin, pull the trigger and pull the slide right off.
-Push out the X-large guide rod and solid recoil spring and remove the barrel.
+To disassemble the Kahr S9, clear the firearm, pinch the slide slightly back, push out the takedown pin, pull the trigger and pull the slide right off.
+Push out the extra-large guide rod and solid recoil spring and remove the barrel.

 Pop it all back together, function check the gun, load it up and press the double-action trigger.
 And keep pressing.
 And keep pressing.
 At some point, the trigger will break and send lead will downrange.

 The trigger feels like a tuned revolver’s.
-While it’s as long as War & Peace, the press is manageable and smooth at seven pounds.
-The recoil is sharp but not painful firing all the ammo I fed it: Cap Arms 115 gr.
+While the trigger pull is as long as War and Peace, the press is manageable and smooth at 7 pounds.
+The recoil was sharp, but not painful, firing all the ammo I fed it: Cap Arms 115 gr.
 FMJ RN, Sellier & Bellot 115 gr.
 FMJ and Remington 115 gr.
 JHP High Terminal Performance.

-The groupings were what I’d call average at various distances: three, five, seven, 15 and 25 yards.
-At combat distance, the benchmark for a concealed carry pistol such as it was minute-of-bad-guy all day.
+The groupings were what I’d call average at various distances: 3, 5, 7, 15 and 25 yards.
+At combat distance, the benchmark for a concealed-carry pistol such as it was minute-of-bad-guy all day.